-What can you see and do with 2 days in Toronto with kids?
+What can you see and do with a day in Toronto with kids?
 We visited Toronto with a toddler and a 4-year-old: these are our favourite things to do in Toronto with kids, favourite family friendly hotel and Toronto with children highlight.

 The site promised a kids’ playroom, a children friendly pool and family rooms and a very child friendly, warm atmosphere is exactly what welcomed us on arrival.

-The hotel was all we had hoped for and provided us the perfect base for our two day urban adventure.
+The hotel was all we had hoped for and provided us the perfect base for our urban adventure.

 We got to Toronto in the evening, so our first expedition out was for FOOD.